 If you would like to be added to our seminar/event mailing list, please email email@example.com.

 Work Experience in the Physics Department

-While we currently dont faciliate ongoing work experience in the department, we do invite those interested (usually 4th year students) to check out our annual transition year programme which is currently held in Springtime every year.
+While we currently dont faciliate ongoing work experience in the department, we do invite those interested (usually 4th year secondary school students) to check out our annual transition year programme which is currently held in February every year.
 This week proves very popular for students so we encourage you to express your interest early!
 Visit here for further information on this programme.

 Information about Graduation/Conferring's

 All students should be notified prior to graduation/conferrings by email with full details of the event.

 Visit the following UCC Conferrings webpage which will also provide you with further information such as: